 Are you a “to-do” list person?
 Whether you actually keep a written list or not, you probably have some idea when you get up in the morning of what you hope to accomplish.
-It may be housecleaning, laundry, learn a new skill, read a book, have lunch with a friend, or just relaxing.
+It may be housecleaning, laundry, learning a new skill, reading a book, having lunch with a friend, or just relaxing.
 How hard is finding joy when plans change?

 I have been learning over and over that, I can make my plans but it is God who directs my steps.
 (Proverbs 16:9).

 Today nothing went the way I had planned

 It all started with one of my grandchildren’s lunches not getting into their backpack.
 That might not seem like a big deal for this grandma’s taxi except this child has special needs and eats only a few very specific things.
 Stopping to pick up a sandwich was totally out of the question.
 Paying for school lunch was equally unacceptable.

 After dropping the grandchildren off at school, which is 15 miles from home, I went to an unfamiliar grocery store to hunt for the needed lunch items.
 When I got back to the school I found that the driveway gates were all closed, making me have to park on the street and walk in.

 This was not how I had hoped to spend my morning.
 I needed to make a choice.
 I could feel and act irritable, or I could choose to find joy even when my plans changed.